jnalanko/HKS/README.md

 The full query options are as follows:

 ```
-Usage: hks lookup [OPTIONS] --query <QUERY> --index <INDEX>
+Usage: hks lookup [OPTIONS] --query <QUERY> --index <INDEX> --feature-set-file <FEATURE_SET_FILE>

 Options:
   -q, --query <QUERY>                          A fasta/fastq query file
-  -i, --index <INDEX>          Path to the index file
+  -i, --index <INDEX>                          Path to the base index file
+      --feature-set-file <FEATURE_SET_FILE>    Path to the feature set file
   -t, --n-threads <N_THREADS>                  Number of parallel threads [default: 4]
   -k <K>                                       Query k-mer length.
 Must be less or equal to the value of s used in index construction.
 If not given, defaults to the same k as during index construction.
       --report-query-names                     Print query names instead of query rank integers.
       --report-misses                          Print lines for runs of k-mers not found in the index.
 The miss symbol is 'none' normally, or '-' when --report-label-ids is set.
       --no-header                              Do not print the header line.
   -h, --help                                   Print help

 Advanced:
       --batch-size <BATCH_SIZE>  Number of bases processed per batch in parallel query execution.
 Increasing this value increases RAM usage but may improve query time and/or parallelism. [default: 1000000]